-Gout can be helped by avoiding some foods.
-However, there is no substantial scientific evidence that other forms of arthritis can be helped by avoiding particular foods, unless that person has specifically shown intolerance to them.
+However, there’s no substantial scientific evidence that other forms of arthritis can be improved or alleviated by avoiding particular foods.

-If you think a particular food may aggravate your arthritis, it can help to keep a diary of your food intake and symptoms.
+- keep a food diary – if you think a particular food may aggravate your condition, it can help to keep a diary of your food intake and symptoms.
 After a month, you may have some idea about which food could be provoking symptoms.
-Discuss these results with your doctor or a dietitian.
+Discuss these results with your doctor or a dietitian

-The symptoms of arthritis, particularly the inflammatory types, can change for no apparent reason.
-Don’t assume any improvement in your symptoms is due to what you eat or avoid.
-Be guided by your health professional.
+- be aware – the symptoms of arthritis, particularly the inflammatory types, can change for no apparent reason.
+Don’t assume any improvement in your symptoms is due to what you eat or changes in your diet.
+Be guided by your health professional

 - seek advice – if you need help, talk with your doctor or a dietitian.
 There’s a lot of conflicting information online and in the media about arthritis and diet.
 If you need some guidance, talk with a professional.